sarya-infoblox/networking-infoblox/README.rst

 * Flexible mapping of OpenStack entities to network view
 * Set EAs to populate the Cloud tab in the Infoblox UI
 * Support for Neutron Wallaby release (release 18.0.0 of the Driver)
+* Support for Neutron Xena release (release 19.0.0 of the Driver)
 * Authentication:

   - Support for keystone v3 configuration: